 Perhaps you live in a shared house or have neighbors that prefer peace and quiet?
 If so, then a silent violin is a good option for you.
 These instruments are designed to be heavily muted and have a built-in headphone jack so you can hear what you’re playing without disturbing people.
 Don’t worry, of course.
 There’s still an amplifier jack so you can play loud when you get the chance.

-If you’ve ever seen or played the guitar before, you’ll recognize the marked strips across the instrument’s fingerboard, which are known as frets.
+If you’ve ever seen or played the guitar before, you’ll recognize the marked strips across the guitar’s fingerboard, which are known as frets.
 This design is occasionally incorporated into electric violins so you can visualize what you are playing slightly more easily.
 This is especially handy if you’re playing with a loud band as you’re far more likely to play in tune despite the other instruments blasting in your ear.
 Frets also mean that you can incorporate guitar techniques into your tune, for some extra diverse sonic creations.

 Performance violins are designed to be the best that money can buy, so are great options for professional musicians or those about to embark on a serious recording session.
 These instruments look different from classical violins, and are usually an S or trapezoid form, with finetuning keys set into the tailpiece.
 Saying that, they are still built to be a standard length and are played in the same way you would a traditional model.